stk-kriging/stk/README.md

 ## Content

-   This toolbox is called the Small (Matlab/Octave) Toolbox for Kriging (STK).
-Note that  the STK is meant to be  compatible with Octave and Matlab(TM), and  can be automatically configured  with both software products.

    By publishing this toolbox, the  idea is to provide a convenient and flexible research tool for  working with kriging-based methods.
 The